–6 months later–

 Taro replied with his usual comforting reassurance, “We will be fine!
 Let’s push forward.
 It’s already getting late.
 Let’s find a place we can stay for the night.”
 The quiver in his voice revealed his true feelings.

 Nell replied more anxiously, “In there?!“

-Guhya seemed excited by the impending danger, “Yeah!
+Guhya got excited by the impending danger, “Yeah!
 Let’s do it!”
 His fearlessness was both concerning and comforting.
 Death didn’t seem to be an option for him.

 I replied unenthusiastically, still feeling the dose-reduction of Zaza, “I guess so.”

 We headed into the mysterious maze of trees.
 Luckily, Guhya had an internal compass, leading our way through.
-The air seemed to glow in different shades of purple and pink.
+The air glowed in different shades of purple and pink.
 The vibe was enchanting.
 Lights from the plants were sprinkled throughout the brush.

-Nell seemed to appreciate the beauty of it.
+Nell appreciated the beauty of it.
 She commented, “A lot different than the forest in Colony 25.”
 The bushes and vines were thicker.
 There were no redwoods.
 Instead, there were giant willow trees.
 It was more of a struggle to traverse.